hsemple/GISProgramming/_pages/arcpy.md

  ![image](https://user-images.githubusercontent.com/8826424/83334084-132e6300-a272-11ea-93e2-d3c67f3eaa71.png)

 Information on tool names and tool parameters can be obtained from ArcPy's documentation.
-Note that the tool names often  vary a bit from their names in ArcToolbox.
-Below, are examples of full scripts for executing the slope tool.
+Note that the tool names often  vary a bit from their names in Toolbox.
+Below, are examples of ArcPy scripts for executing terrain analysis tools.